-- Encounter evidence of nesting materials: chewed-up toilet paper, newspaper, wrapping paper, old term papers tucked away in a paper box in the attic.
+Encounter evidence of nesting materials: chewed-up toilet paper, newspaper, wrapping paper, or old term papers tucked away in a paper box in the attic.

-- Find chew marks, shreds of chewed materials, holes chewed or partially chewed through sills, in the corners of doors or cupboards, in mattresses, couch cushions, rag piles.
+Find chew marks or shreds of chewed materials with holes chewed or partially chewed through in sills in the corners of doors or cupboards or in mattresses, couch cushions, or rag piles.

-- See droppings, especially in areas where rodents have come into your living space to feast on left-out food and crumbs: Mouse droppings are the size and shape of a grain of rice; rat and squirrel droppings are sausage-shaped and up to ¾-inch long.
-(Note: A rodent will pass 50-75 fecal pellets a day.
+See droppings, especially in areas where rodents have come into your living space to feast on left-out food and crumbs: Mouse droppings are the size and shape of a grain of rice; rat and squirrel droppings are sausage-shape and up to ¾ of an inch long.
+(Note: A rodent will pass 50 to 75 fecal pellets in a day.
 It’s rare to host a single rodent.)

 One you’ve detected a rodent problem and identified the invader(s), you’ll need a removal strategy.

-- We’ve found that live traps work pretty well to lure squirrels.
-We release them outdoors, even close to our home, then check carefully to find where they came in, and seal the opening.
-But after capturing two or three and releasing them, they seem to take the message back to their group.
+We’ve found that live traps work pretty well to lure squirrels but don’t work for mice or rats.
+We release the squirrels outdoors, even close to our home—and then check carefully to find where they came in and seal the opening.
+But after two or three are captured and released, they seem to take the message back to their group.

-- Research has shown that sonic repellent devices are not effective at keeping rodents from your home, though the same devices may disturb sensitive humans in the household.
+Research has shown that sonic repellent devices are not effective at keeping rodents from your home, although the same devices may disturb sensitive humans in the household.